Margarita Mocktail Recipe: A Refreshing Lemon Lime Spritz

 This post may contain Affiliate Links.
 Please read our privacy policy here.

 A refreshing margarita mocktail recipe served on the rocks!
 This drink is made with fresh lime juice and lemon juice, giving it a delicious and refreshing flavor.
-It also has a touch of sparkling water, which gives it some light carbonation.
+It also has a touch of sparkling water, which provides it with some light carbonation.
 And the best part?
 The salted rim makes it taste just like a margarita without the alcohol!

 Margarita mocktail on a marble table with a green napkin.